 What is the cost of dentures in NYC?

 At Sachar dental NYC, our one-time charge for dentures, complete and partial is $1,800.
 This includes all the multiple visits necessary in order to fabricate dentures, including all the molds and adjustments.
-Most PPO dental insurances consider dentures a covered service at 50%.
+Most PPO dental insurances consider dentures a covered service at 50% up to your annual maximum.
 As always, we will check with your insurance benefits prior to coming into our office.
 This way, we will be able to let you know what your out-of-pocket expenses are prior to your visit or any procedure being performed.
 At the time your visit, you’ll only be responsible for your percentage.
 We will submit a claim to your dental insurance and receive payment directly from them.

 Does dental insurance cover the cost of dentures?

-Most PPO dental insurances cover the cost of dentures at 50%.
+Most PPO dental insurances cover the cost of dentures at 50% up to your annual maximum.
 As always, at Sachar dental NYC, we will check with your insurance benefits prior to your visit.
 This way, we will be able tell you what your out-of-pocket costs will be at the time of your visit.
 We will then submit a claim to your dental insurance and receive payment directly from them.

 Yes, you may be able to use your medical savings accounts or flexible